Table of Contents

 Indoor air quality should be a concern for everyone, but people with respiratory illnesses are more susceptible to the negative effects of airborne pollutants.
-Your first steps should be removing sources of air pollution and increasing ventilation in your home.
+Along with a treatment methods like Advair, your first steps should be removing sources of air pollution and increasing ventilation in your home.
 But some people also use an air purifier to rid their home of potential triggers.
 If you’re considering investing in an air-cleaning machine, it’s important to know the different types of purifiers, how they work, and who should use them.

 Whole-House Systems vs. Portable Room Air Cleaners

 One of the first steps in choosing an air purifier is deciding between whole-house and portable filtration systems.